b97tsk/reactive-tree/README.md

 removed.
 This is useful if you need to undo something that is done inside the `handler` function.

-An exception throws if the branch is stopped or removed.
+An exception throws if the branch has been stopped or removed.

 `addTeardown()` should be called inside the `handler` function, otherwise an exception throws.